 - When Qiu is bitten by a venomous two-headed snake, Chun's grandfather says there is no antidote for it.
 He then uses his magic to suck the venom from Qiu's wounds and transfer it into his own body.
 He dies in the process by turning into a begonia tree.

 - Near the end of the movie, Chun realizes her actions have brought the apocalypse upon her people.
 She uses up all of her magic in order to make the begonia tree her grandfather turns into grow large enough to block all the water pouring from the sky and flooding the land.
 In the process she becomes part of the tree herself.
 Due to intervention from Qiu and the soul keeper, she gets better though, but loses her ability to perform magic in the process.

-- And finally, Qiu gives up his whole life to the soul keeper to save Chun, and bring her the human world at the film's end.
+- Finally, Qiu gives up his whole life to the soul keeper to save Chun and bring her to the human world at the film's end.

 - I Want My Beloved to Be Happy: In spite of knowing Chun will never love him in a romantic way, Qiu stands by her all the way and in the end, even helps her to reunite with Kun.

 - Love Triangle: Type 4.
 Qiu loves Chun, but she's in love with Kun.

 - Making a Splash: Qiu and his grandmother have the power to control large moving bodies of water.

 - Meaningful Name: "Chun" and "Qiu" mean 'spring' and 'fall' in Mandarin, respectively.
 When Chun dies, she turns into a begonia flower.
 When Qiu dies, his body turns into a flurry of autumn leaves.

 - Mystical White Hair: Qiu has magical powers and comes from a mystical world, and he has white hair despite his very young age (probably 17 and 18 years, as he has already accomplished his ritual one-week journey in the Human World at the beginning of the film).

 - Naked on Revival: Both "Kun" and Chun.